 Treating Diabetic Retinopathy

 Whether you have type 1, type 2, or even just gestational diabetes, you are at risk for developing diabetic retinopathy.
 The longer you have had the disease, the greater the risk.
-It is essential to keep your blood sugar levels under control to prevent vision loss, and this may require a trip back to your primary care physician.
+It is therefore essential to keep your blood sugar levels under control to prevent vision loss.

-Treating diabetic retinopathy can include vitrectomy, replacing the inner gel-like substance that supports the eyeball structure, and laser surgery.
+Treating diabetic retinopathy can include vitrectomy, replacing the inner gel-like substance that supports the eye structure, and laser surgery.

-It is important to have regular eye exams to monitor for warning signs of these and other conditions that result from diabetes.
-For more information, contact us at Drs Alan B. Schlussel and Christine Law, O.D.
-646-480-6832 today.
+It is important to have regular eye exams to monitor your eye health.
+For more information or to schedule your eye exam, contact Drs Alan B. Schlussel and Christine Law, O.D. at 212-683-2004 today.